LorenYan98/LY.github.io/_portfolio/portfolio-1.md

             if (section_class_flex_calc.Results_Class_Web.ValueTyped == Enums.Structural.Steel.CSA.SectionClass.Class_4)
                 AddError("Web is Class 4!");
 ```
-The code below shows the methodology for the **flextural resistance check**.
-Based on the result of section classification from the previous calculation, the code calls the function that used to calculate the bending moment resistance.
+The code below shows the methodology for the **flexural resistance check**.
+Based on the result of section classification from the previous calc, the code calls the function that is used to calculate the bending moment resistance.
 ```
             Variable M_r_x = DeclareVariableSilently(0, DesignCheck2.Definitions.Structural.Steel.CSA.Members.M_r_x.Properties);
             if (input_lateral_support == DesignCheck2.Enums.Structural.Steel.CSA.LateralSupportCondition.Laterally_Supported)